 3. User experience and usability

 To overcome this barrier, a Digital Adoption Platform like Whatfix can be utilized to enable user adoption via personalized in-app guidance, interactive walkthroughs, and 24*7 self-help support.
-Maxwell Health uses Whatfix to reduce their support requests with self-service interactive guides.
+Maxwell Health uses Whatfix to reduce its support requests with self-service interactive guides.
 Whatfix has helped them reduce more than 25,000+ support queries, enabling them to serve multiple clients, while providing proactive support in real time.

 Top 10 Digital Transformation Trends In Healthcare